Menopausal women are the fastest-growing demographic of workers in the country.

 Although it is not currently a legal requirement for businesses to have a menopause policy, implementing formal workplace adjustments and procedures is another key step in making sure that female staff are properly considered and cared for whilst going through menopause.

 Businesses should be taking action to get ahead of the game and put their best foot forward by making the necessary adjustments to ensure that the workplace environment does not become a barrier to female employees’ performance.
 Extended sickness leave for menopausal symptoms, flexible working hours and arrangements, and access to a counselling service are all approaches that should be considered.

 But it’s important to remember that addressing this issue cannot be a one size fits all approach.
 To make certain that your business is providing its female staff with the correct care and support, confidential conversations to identify the obstacles women face, and how they can be overcome, should also be initiated.

 Wider diversity and inclusion strategies

-“The team at Connor have observed many businesses who have already seen the benefits of committing to a menopause awareness programme in combination with other wellness, mental health, and general employee support initiatives.
+“We have observed many businesses who have already seen the benefits of committing to a menopause awareness programme in combination with other wellness, mental health, and general employee support initiatives.
 In the coming months and years, we expect the formal incorporation of menopause policies into diversity and inclusion strategies to continue.”